-Brownline is proud to have worked with The Crossing Company on the successful completion of the Murray River crossing for the Coastal Gas Link Pipeline Project.
+Brownline is proud to have worked with The Crossing Company on the successful completion of the Murray River crossing for the Coastal Gas Link Pipeline Project in late 2020.
 The Murray River was the largest trenchless water crossing on the approximately 670km long project, which spans from Dawson Creek, BC to LNG Canada’s facility located in Kitimat, BC.

 The pipeline route is planned to cross the Canadian Rockies and other mountain ranges where LNG Canada will convert the Natural Gas into a liquefied state (LNG) for export to primarily Asian markets.
 The completion of the project will assist in reducing global emissions by replacing higher carbon emitting fuel sources, transporting between 2 and 5 Billion Cubic feet of LNG per day.
 The 48” NPS 29.6mm WT pipeline was successfully installed by The Crossing Company at 60m under the River bottom in June 2021.